 The true success of this holiday campaign is demonstrated in its post-war licensing, however, with Rudolph appearing in cartoons, songs, comics, animations and even a feature-length film.

-In 1964, an eponymous stop-motion special was aired on television, and remains the longest running televised Christmas special of all time.
+In 1964, an eponymous stop-motion special was aired on television, and now remains the longest-running televised Christmas special of all time.

 Rudolph ceased to be a marketing campaign for Montgomery Ward, elevated instead to a product in his own right and transcending into common Christmas folklore.